 - Grilled chicken salad with red peppers, onions, whatever other veg you have in the fridge/freezer, and Italian dressing

-- Sheet pan chicken and roasted vegetables (red peppers plus whatever you have in your freezer).
+- Sheet pan chicken and roasted veggies (red peppers plus whatever you have in your freezer).

 If you google "recipes using chicken breast and red bell pepper," you get more than 16 million results.
-So you should have little trouble finding something you and your family will enjoy.
+So you should have little trouble finding something you and your family will enjoy--if you keep the right combination of pantry staples on hand.

 Stock Up On the Right Stuff